 Best for Trimming: Fur Skincare Fur Trimmer Cordless Electric Razor

-To tidy things up without going completely bare, reach for the Fur Trimmer.
-This cordless electric razor can be used wet or dry and allows you to trim your body hair to your choice of four lengths.
+To tidy things up without going completely bare, reach for this cordless electric razor, which can be used wet or dry and allows you to trim your body hair to your choice of four lengths.